Biden backs mail vote, says Trump’s opposition ‘un-American’

 It’s perhaps Biden’s most explicit call for a national mail election since COVID-19 upended the 2020 campaign and every aspect of American life.
 The former vice president doesn’t propose eliminating in-person voting.
 But he said state and local officials must do more to make polling locations conform to public health protocols, while steering voters toward other options.

 Biden chided Trump for denigrating mail balloting and for opposing direct aid for the Postal Service.
 Trump, who voted by mail in Florida’s presidential primary last month, recently said he believes mail voting allows voters to “cheat.”
+There is no evidence of widespread voter fraud in U.S. elections.
 Separately, the administration maneuvered to ensure that the Postal Service got no direct assistance in the $2 trillion coronavirus aid package.

 “He’s already trying to undermine the election with false claims of voter fraud and threatening to block essential COVID assistance if any extra funds go to the U.S. Postal Service,” Biden said.
 “What in God’s name was that about other than trying to let the word out that he’s going to do all that he can to make it very hard for people to vote.”